Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 	syscall              ; call the kernel
 ```

+In the code above we have two sections.
+Each section holds a chunk arbitrary
+data.
+The sections can have any name, but the linker will map the section
+with the `.data` to a segment that will have a read and write permissions when
+executed, and the `.text` to a segment with read and execute permission.

 In the code above I declared in the section .data the byte sequence `"Hello
-World!\n"` (the 10 there is the code for line-break in ASCII) with the label
+World!\n"` (the 10 there is the ASCII code for line-break) with the label
 `hello`, and a constant for the string length (compute by current address (`$`)
 minus the `hello` address).
 And in the section `.text` I am declaring that the
 label `_start` is global, and declaring it preceding the code for printing the